venerjoel99/examples-typescript/examples/composio/readme.md

 # Overview

-The gemini example showcases how you can call gemini restack ai integration from your workflows.
-In this example the AI will reply with a greeting message to the name provided, e.g "John"
+The gemini example showcases how you can use the Restack AI Composio integration.
+A workflow has been created that will create an even on the google calendar of the provided entity.

 # Requirements